maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Uri tab Peers</translation>

 YES
-The translation "Uri tab Peers" is incorrect.
-The verb "Uri" means "show" in Maltese, but it should reflect natural Maltese syntax and terminology.
-Also, "Peers tab" should be properly localized or at least capitalized if being borrowed directly.
+The translation is inaccurate.
+"Uri tab Peers" is not correct Maltese; "Uri" means "show," but "tab" and "Peers" are left untranslated and not natural in Maltese.
+Also, there is a stray spacing before "tab".
+The translation should be more idiomatic.

 Correct translation:
-Uri t-tab Peers

-Or, more fully localized:
-Uri t-tab tal-Pari
+Uri t-tab tal-Peers

-Either option is more accurate, but the first is closer to common usage in software contexts in Maltese.
 ```

 ```